open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

     :returns: :code:`true` if all Record Nodes are in a "synchronized" state.
 A Record Node is synchronized if it only has one data stream as input, or if all of its incoming streams share a hardware sync line that has received at least two events.

+.. function:: Array<int> CoreServices::getAvailableRecordNodeIds()

+    :returns: An array of integer IDs for Record Nodes currently in the signal chain.

+.. function:: void CoreServices::RecordNode::setRecordingDirectory(String dir, int nodeId, bool applyToAll = false)

+    Sets a new recording directory for one or all existing Record Nodes.

+    :param dir: The absolute path of the new recording directory.
+    :param nodeId: The ID of the Record Node (if only one is being updated).
+    :param applyToAll: Set to :code:`true` to apply the new directory to all Record Nodes.

+.. function:: File CoreServices::RecordNode::getRecordingDirectory(int nodeId)

+    :param nodeId: The ID of the Record Node.

+    :returns: A Juce :code:`File` object for the location of the recording directory for the specified Record Node.

+.. function:: float CoreServices::RecordNode::getFreeSpaceAvailable(int nodeId)

+    :param nodeId: The integer ID of the Record Node.

+    :returns: The free space available (in kB) for a Record Node's current directory.

+.. function:: void CoreServices::RecordNode::setRecordEngine(String engineId, int nodeId, bool applyToAll = false)

+    Sets a new record engine for one or all existing Record Nodes.

+    :param engineId: The identifier for the record engine (call :code:`getAvailableRecordEngines` to discover these).
+    :param nodeId: The integer ID of the Record Node (if only one is being updated).
+    :param applyToAll: Set to :code:`true` to apply the engine to all Record Nodes.

+.. function:: String CoreServices::RecordNode::getRecordEngineId(int nodeId)

+    :param nodeId: The integer ID of the Record Node.

+    :returns: The active record engine (data format) for a specific Record Node

+.. function:: String CoreServices::RecordNode::getRecordingNumber(int nodeId)

+    :param nodeId: The integer ID of the Record Node.

+    :returns: The recording number for a specific Record Node (number of times recording was stopped and re-started)

+.. function:: String CoreServices::RecordNode::getExperimentNumber(int nodeId)

+    :param nodeId: The integer ID of the Record Node.

+    :returns: The experiment number for a specific Record Node (number of times acquisition was stopped and re-started).

+.. function:: void CoreServices::RecordNode::createNewRecordingDirectory(int nodeId)

+    Instructs a specific Record Node to creates new directory the next time recording is started.

+    :param nodeId: The integer ID of the Record Node.

+.. function:: bool CoreServices::RecordNode::isSynchronized(int nodeId)

+    :param nodeId: The integer ID of the Record Node.

+    :returns: :code:`true` if all incoming streams for a Record Node are synchronized (see :code:`allRecordNodesAreSynchronized()` above).